 Wonder if CBS factored this in assembling the teams.

-Because we all know that Asians have a they have a height problem.
+Because we all know that Asians have a height problem, yet they're the brainiacs of the bunch.

 So how can we possibly assume that this study is correct?

-As early as age three before schooling has had a chance to play a role, and throughout childhood, taller children perform significantly better on cognitive tests, wrote Ann Kate.
+As early as age three, before schooling has had a chance to play a role, and throughout childhood, taller children perform significantly better on cognitive tests, wrote Ann Kate.

 Oh, it's chicks that did this.

-As adults, taller individuals are more likely to select into higher paying occupations that require more advanced verbal and numerical skills and greater intelligence for which they earn handsome returns.
+As adults, taller individuals are more likely to select into higher-paying occupations that require more advanced verbal and numerical skills and greater intelligence for which they earn handsome returns.

 So taller people, smarter than shorter people.